Former Church of Santa Lucia (Gaeta): Late medieval reconstruction

 Glimpse of the left flank, with the extrados cross vaults and buttresses from the 13th century.

 In the 11th century the church was rebuilt taking as a model the abbey basilica of Montecassino, rebuilt by Abbot Desiderius starting in 1066 and consecrated in 1071.
 The axis was rotated by 90°, so that the ancient facade was incorporated into the left side wall; the environment assumed a basilical plan of early Christian derivation, with three naves separated by arches resting on bare columns and covered with a truss ceiling.
-The Gaetan church, in its new layout, differed from the Desiderian basilica in the absence of a transept, and had an appearance similar to that of the basilica of Sant'Angelo in Formis, near Capua, or the church of Santa Maria in Foro Claudio, in Ventaroli.
+The Gaetan church, in its new layout, differed from the Desiderian basilica in the absence of a transept, and had an appearance similar to that of the basilica of Sant'Angelo in Formis, near Capua, or the church of Santa Maria in Foro Claudio, in Ventaroli (Carinola).
 As part of the same intervention, a bell tower with a quadrangular base was also built.

 Beginning with the reconstruction of the 11th century, the church assumed the titling of Santa Maria in Pensulis (due to the frequent presence in the area of hanging gardens), first witnessed in a 1218 document relating to the donation to the monastery of Sant'Erasmo in Formia of a dwelling located near the church, and also present in the deed of foundation of the Sanctuary of the Santissima Annunziata (1322); it was maintained until the entire seventeenth century, as evidenced by two tombstones present inside the church and respectively dated 1480 and 1681, before being replaced by the current one, which had been in place alongside the previous one since at least the second half of the fifteenth century, being mentioned for the first time in the 1459 census.

 The church underwent restoration in the 13th century, probably following the earthquake of June 1, 1213, which had its epicenter under the Aurunci Mountains and caused extensive damage in the surrounding area, within which the city of Gaeta was situated.
 At that juncture, the original wooden-beam roofing was replaced, in all three naves, with rib vaults; for this reason it was necessary to reinforce the walls by providing them with buttresses (in the left side aisle) and increasing their thickness (in the central aisle).
 Throughout the Middle Ages, from the 8th-9th centuries until the 15th, the interior of the church was enriched with frescoes, in some cases even covering the older ones.

 During the stay in Gaeta of Ladislaus of Durazzo, king of Naples, and his wife Costanza Chiaramonte, who stayed together with the court in the city from 1387 to 1399, the church of Santa Maria in Pensulis performed the function of palatine chapel because of its proximity to the palace where the sovereign resided.